-Kentucky Career Centers in the KentuckianaWorks region offer FREE assistance at any point on your career path – whether you’re just getting started, want to change careers, need training or have been laid off.
+Kentucky Career Center Services in the KentuckianaWorks region offer FREE assistance at any point on your career path – whether you’re just getting started, want to change careers, need training or have been laid off.
 If you’re 18 or older, we can help you achieve your career goals.
 Our services include:

 Search for a job or apply for unemployment online